 The Complete Chicago Riverwalk Guide

 Remember when even the thought of going near the Chicago River was crazy?
 What a difference a few years can make.
 Now it’s the go-to place for people to spend their lunch break and even *gasps* kayak through it.
-Now that the Riverwalk has been built up and people actually want to go there, we’ve put together a Complete Chicago Riverwalk Guide for you to enjoy.
+Now that the Chicago Riverwalk has been built up and people actually want to go there, we’ve put together a Complete Chicago Riverwalk Guide for you to enjoy.

 The completed Chicago Riverwalk has become a great Chicago attraction and a world-class neighborhood asset.
 It has already begun to provide a dynamic new commercial space and an uninterrupted route from Lake Street to the lake itself for both pedestrians and cyclists.
+If you’re curious enough to walk the length of it, peep the full Riverwalk map to find treasures along the way.

 Where to Hear Live Music